hereisderek/code_practice/README.md

 - ❗For marking good questions
 - ❓with doubt or unfinished
 - ~~Strikedthrough~~ For not bothering (e.g. too easy)
+- `MARK` in code for paying extra attention

 #### Difficulties:
 - 🟢(Easy)